wso2-extensions/mi-connector-bigquery/docs/datasets.md

 #### Retrieving a dataset list

-The listDatasets operation retrieves a dataset list.
+The listDatasets operation lists a set of data.

 **listDatasets**
 ```xml